raghad54/HealthyRecipesUsingSwiftUI/README.md

 # Healthy Recipes App

 ## Overview
-The Healthy Recipes App is a SwiftUI application that helps users find and view healthy recipes.
+The Healthy Recipes App is a SwiftUI and Combine application that helps users find and view healthy recipes.
 It integrates with the Edamam Recipe Search API to provide a variety of recipes based on user search queries and filters.

 ## Features
 - Search for recipes using keywords.